-Provided on the next page is a summary table outlining the PY 2014 CTT Report Card.
+Provided on the next page is a summary table outlining the PY 2016 CTT Report Card.

-Measure Definition Goal Weight CTT Program Completion Rate No. of Students who complete a Career Technical Training program No. of Separated Students assigned to a Career Technical Training program 80% 17.5% CTT Industry- Recognized Credential Attainment Rate No. of Career Technical Training Students who attain an approved industry-recognized credential or complete an NTC program No. of Students Assigned to a Career Technical Training program 100% 2.5% CTT Completer Placement Rate No. of Career Technical Training completers placed in a job, the military, or education/training, or who transfer to an Advanced Training program at another center No. of Career Technical Training completers whose placement records are due or received or who transfer to an Advanced Training program at another center 90% 20% CTT Completer Average Hourly Wage at Placement Sum of hourly wages of Career Technical Training completers placed in a job or the military No. of Career Training Completers placed in a job or the military \$10.30 5% CTT Completer Full- Time Job Placement Rate No. of Career Technical Training completers placed in a full-time job or the military No. of Career Technical Training completers placed in a job or the military 70% 5% CTT Completer Job Training Match (JTM) /Post-secondary Credit (PSC) Placement Rate No. of Career Technical Training completers placed in a training-related job, the military, or post-secondary education/training No. of Career Technical Training program completers placed in a job, the military, or post-secondary education/training 75% 10% CTT Completer Job Training Match (JTM) Average Wage Sum of Hourly Wages of Career Technical Training completers placed in a Training-Related Job or the Military No. of Career Technical Training program completers placed in a training- related job or the military \$10.75 5% CTT Completer 6- Month Follow-up Placement Rate No. of initially placed Career Technical Training completers who report they are in a job, the military, or education/training on the 6-Month Follow-up Survey No. of initially placed Career Technical Training completers who complete the 6-Month Follow-up Survey 75% 12.5% CTT Completer 6- Month Follow-up Average Weekly Earnings Sum of weekly earnings of initially placed Career Technical Training completers who report they are in a job or the military on the 6-Month Follow-up Survey No. of Career Technical Training completers who report they are in a job or the military on the 6-Month Follow-up Survey \$450 5% CTT Completer 12- Month Follow-up Placement Rate No. of initially placed Career Technical Training completers who report they are in a job, the military, or education/training on the12-Month Follow-up Survey No. of initially placed Career Technical Training completers who complete the 12-Month Follow-up Survey 75% 12.5% CTT Completer 12- Month Follow-up Average Weekly Earnings Sum of weekly earnings of initially placed Career Technical Training completers who report they are in a job or the military on the 12-Month Follow-up Survey No. of Career Technical Training completers who report they are in a job or the military on the 12-Month Follow-up Survey \$475 5% Model-based goal (center 100%
+Measure Definition Goal Weight CTT Program Completion Rate No. of Students who complete a Career Technical Training program No. of Separated Students assigned to a Career Technical Training program 80% 10% CTT Industry- Recognized Credential I Attainment Rate No. of Career Technical Training Students who attain an approved Primary industry-Recognized Credential or complete an NTC program No. of Students Assigned to a Career Technical Training program 7.5% CTT Industry- Recognized Credential II Attainment Rate No. of Career Technical Training Students who attain an approved Secondary Industry-Recognized Credential or an approved second Primary Industry-Recognized Credential No. of Students Assigned to a Career Technical Training program 2.5% CTT Completer Placement Rate No. of Career Technical Training completers placed in a job, the military, or education/training, or who transfer to an approved Advanced Training program at another center No. of Career Technical Training completers whose placement records are due or received or who transfer to an Advanced Training program at another center 20% CTT Completer Average Hourly Wage at Placement Sum of hourly wages of Career Technical Training completers placed in a job or the military No. of Career Training Completers placed in a job or the military \$11.20 5% CTT Completer Full- Time Job Placement Rate No. of Career Technical Training completers placed in a full-time job or the military No. of Career Technical Training completers placed in a job or the military 75% 5% CTT Completer Job Training Match (JTM) /Post-secondary Credit (PSC) Placement Rate No. of Career Technical Training completers placed in a training-related job, the military, or post-secondary education/training No. of Career Technical Training program completers placed in a job, the military, or post-secondary education/training 75% 10% CTT Completer Job Training Match (JTM) Average Wage Sum of Hourly Wages of Career Technical Training completers placed in a training-related job or the military No. of Career Technical Training program completers placed in a training- related job or the military \$11.60 5% CTT Completer Placement Rate in Quarter 2 No. of Career Technical Training completers who report they are in a job, the military, or education/training program, or a job/school combination on the Quarter 2 Survey No. of Career Technical Training completers who complete the Quarter 2 Survey 88% 12.5% CTT Completer Average Earnings in Quarter 2 Sum of earnings of Career Technical Training completers who report they are in a job or the military on the Quarter 2 Survey No. of Career Technical Training completers who report they are in a job or the military on the Quarter 2Survey \$5,300 5% CTT Completer Placement Rate in Quarter 4 No. of Career Technical Training completers who report they are in a job, the military, or education/training program, or a job/school combination on the Quarter 4 Survey No. of Career Technical Training completers who complete the Quarter 4 Survey 88% 12.5% CTT Completer Average Earnings in Quarter 4 Sum of earnings of Career Technical Training completers who report they are in a job or the military on the Quarter 4 Survey No. of Career Technical Training completers who report they are in a job or the military on the Quarter 4 Survey \$5,600 5% Model-based goal (center 100%